DataDog/documentation/content/en/service_management/app_builder/components.md

 This page provides a list of UI components that you can use when creating apps in App Builder.

 Many component properties allow you to select from provided values.
 If you want to use an expression for a property's value, click **&lt;/&gt;** next to the property to use the code editor.
+For more information on using JavaScript in App Builder, see [JavaScript Expressions][7].
 <br><br>

 {{% collapse-content title="Button" level="h2" %}}